takemaru/graphillion/README.md

 Features
 --------------------------------------------------------------------------------

-Graphillion is a Python language software package for search, optimization, and study of a set of graphs.
+Graphillion is a Python software package on search, optimization, and enumeration for a *graphset*, or a set of graphs.

 * Lightweight data structures for handling *x-illions* of graphs
-* Search and optimization on a very large and complex graphset
+* Search and optimization for a very large and complex graphset
 * Efficient implementation extending Python with C/C++
 * Working with existing graph tools like [NetworkX]
 * Open source MIT license